labs12-twitter-blocker/labs12-twitter-blocker-DS/gcf_clean_timeline/README.md

+# Clean Timeline
+This subdirectory has one purpose, to show the toxicity of each tweet in a logged-in user's timeline.

+Hit the url with a POST request and the proper credentials and the function will output some important tweet metadata and the BERT model output

 ## TODO
-* assess whether or not to hardcode URL's, what are alternatives
+* assess whether or not to hardcode URL's, what are alternatives?

 ### Python code for hitting api